-$XIAFLEX^{\textcircled{@}}$ is currently approved by the FDA and marketed in the U.S. for the treatment of both DC and PD (two separate medical therapeutic indications).
-In early 2020, we announced that we had initiated our $XIAFLEX^{\textcircled{@}}$ development programs for the treatment of plantar fibromatosis and adhesive capsulitis, which are continuing to progress.
-For example, we recently progressed our plantar fibromatosis development program with the initiation of a Phase 2 study in the fourth quarter of 2021.
-We may in the future develop our $XIAFLEX^{\textcircled{@}}$ product for potential additional medical therapeutics indications, advancing our strategy of developing non-surgical orthopedic care solutions.
+XIAFLEX[®] is currently approved by the FDA and marketed in the U.S. for the treatment of both DC and PD (two separate indications).
+In early 2020, we announced that we had initiated our XIAFLEX[®] development program for the treatment of plantar fibromatosis, for which we anticipate Phase 2 top-line data by the end of the first quarter of 2023.
+We also initiated a proof-of-concept study in plantar fasciitis during the fourth quarter of 2022.
+We may in the future develop our XIAFLEX[®] product for potential additional indications, advancing our strategy of developing non-surgical orthopedic care interventions.